The Train (2011 film)

-The Train is a 2011 Malayalam thriller film written and directed by Jayaraj, and starring Mammootty, Jayasurya and Sheena Chohan.
+The Train is a 2011 Malayalam thriller film written and directed by Jayaraj, starring Mammootty, Jayasurya and Sheena Chohan.
 The film is based on the 11 July 2006 Mumbai train bombings.
 It was earlier titled as Track with Rahman.
-It was released on May 27, 2011 and received a dubbed release in Hindi and Tamil.
+It was released on 27 May 2011, and received dubbed releases in Hindi and Tamil.

 Synopsis

 The film is based on the 11 July 2006 Mumbai train bombings.
 The film is a take on the lives of Malayalee families affected by the bomb blasts.
 Mammootty plays a police officer who is a keen observer.
 Jayasurya plays a singer who travelled on one of the trains.
 The story involves bomb blasts in seven different railways (stations and on train).